Ros Boutonnière als Knopflochblume aus Seide

 Men's accessory with history

-The boutonnière in the buttonhole shows a sense of style and masculine self-confidence.
-This is about elegance and personal charisma.
+The boutonnière in the buttonhole is a testament to style confidence and masculine self-assurance.
+It is about elegance and personal charisma.

-Some time ago we came across a small book with useful information from 1913: "The Gentleman - a Gentleman's Breviary" by Franz W. Koebner.
+Some time ago, we came across a small book with useful tips from the year 1913: "The Gentleman - a Manual for Men" by Franz W. Koebner.

 Who we are

-If you're wondering who this Herr von Welt is and who is behind it, you can find out more about the idea, the curators and their motives here.
+If you are wondering who this Herr von Welt is and who the minds behind it are, you can learn more here about the idea, the curators, and their motivations.